nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 Step 3.
 The `ApplyCommand` creates an updated `Company` object containing the newly added application and calls `Model#setCompany()` to replace the old company in the model with the updated one.

 Step 4.
-The changes are committed to the address book by calling `Model#commitAddressBook()`.
+The changes are committed to the address book by calling `AddressBook#setCompany()`.

 <puml src="diagrams/ApplyCommandSequence.puml" alt="ApplyCommandSequence" />